OfficeDev/office-js-docs-pr.ja-jp/docs/includes/file-get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 // The initialize function is required for all add-ins.
 Office.initialize = function (reason) {

-    // Checks for the DOM to load using the jQuery ready function.
+    // Checks for the DOM to load using the jQuery ready method.
     $(document).ready(function () {

-        // Execute sendFile when submit is clicked
+        // Execute sendFile when submit is clicked.
         $('#submit').click(function () {
             sendFile();
         });